sabinemm/recipe-site-ms3/README.md

 - [x] Recipes displayed in list have title, description, cooking time and user information
 - [x] Single recipe page have full recipe information, the date and time it was first created, image and list.
 - [x] Single recipe page displays tips only if they have been defined.
 All other fields are required.
 - [x] Submit recipe and edit recipe forms have clear instructions and character limits for certain fields.
+- [x] If password is too short or email is invalid etc tooltip appears
+- [x] Favicon
+- [x] Bootrstrap input field validation

 ### Future features